odemuno/kmeans-ML/README.md

 - K-means for image color compression
 - K-means for market customer segmentation

-Please open the `Kmeans.ipnyb` file, or read the `k-means-machine-learning.pdf` article in this repo.
+Please open the `kmeans.ipnyb` file, or read the `k-means-machine-learning.pdf` article in this repo.